-The Larson•Davis Model 720 meets the requirements of the American National Standards Institute (ANSI) S1.4, International Electrotechnical Commission (IEC) 651, and 804-1985 standards for Type 2 accuracy and offers the following features:
+The Larson Davis Model 812 meets the requirements of the American National Standards Institute (ANSI) S1.4, International Electrotechnical Commission (IEC) 651, and 804-1985 standards for Type 1 accuracy and offers the following features:

-- Dynamic range of more than 100 dB for error free measurements. - Impulse measuring range greater than 100 dB. - Standard microphone allows measurements typically between 30 and 140 dBA in one range. - Multiple detectors provide simultaneous RMS and PEAK measurements. - L{eq} integrated level (duration ranging from 1 second to 99 hours, manually controlled). - Measures FAST, SLOW, Unweighted PEAK, Weighted PEAK, Impulse, L{eq}, LDOD, LOSHA, Dose, Projected Dose, TWA, Sel (L{ae}), L{max}, L{min}, four user-defined L_n's, and more. - User selectable dose exchange rate, criterion, threshold, and reference duration. - Measures and stores more than 40,000 different DOSE combinations in a single measurement.
-Allows comparisons of different DOSE standards using the same data. - Complete data logging capabilities with 64 Kobe standard memory. - Time history sampling periods are user selectable from 1 second up to one sample every 255 seconds. - Quartz clock/calendar system for data annotation. - Calibration from front panel (using an appropriate calibration source). - Easy one step reset of measurement. - Battery level indication. - Standard 9V internal alkaline battery life of more than 16 hours (or external power using L•D cable # CBL035 for longer measurements).

-- RS-232 computer interface standard.
+- Dynamic range of more than 110 dB for error free measurements. - Impulse measuring range greater than 100 dB. - Standard microphone allows measurements typically between 30 and 140 dB(A) in one range.
+Optional microphones allow measurements as low as 20 dB or as high as 190 dB(A).
+Mic. bias is user selectable: 0, 28, and 200 V.

+- Selectable A and C frequency weightings for hearing protector applications. - Multiple detectors provide simultaneous RMS and PEAK measurements. - Measures FAST, SLOW, Unweighted PEAK, Weighted PEAK, Impulse, L{eq}, L{DOD}, L{OSHA}, Dose, Projected Dose, TWA, Sel (L{ae}), L{max}, L{min}, L_n, and more. - User selectable dose exchange rate, criterion, threshold, and reference duration. - Measures and stores more than 40,000 different DOSE combinations in a single measurement.
+Allows comparisons of different DOSE standards using the same data. - Complete data logging capabilities with 64 kB standard memory. - Passby event data such as time, duration, L{max}, L{eq}, SEL, integrated about 10 dB of the maximum. - Time history sampling periods are user selectable from 1 second up to one sample every 255 seconds. - Quartz clock/calendar system for data annotation. - Calibration from front panel (using an appropriate calibration source). - Easy one step reset of measurement. - Battery level indication. - Standard 9V internal alkaline battery life of more than 16 hours (or external power using Larson Davis cable # CBL035 for longer measurements). - RS-232 computer interface standard.
 All functions fully programmable.
 Comes complete with PC SWW_SLM_UTIL software for data retrieval and translate binary files to ASCII format.
-Other PC software also available. - Large, two line, 32 character, high contrast LCD display. - Small [20 x 7.5 x 2.5 cm HWD (8 x 3 x 1")] and without the nose cone [15 x 7.5 x 2.5 cm HWD (6 x 3 x 1")] and lightweight, 326 g (11 oz.), including microphone and battery. - Rugged ABS case with EMI and RFI protection. - Environmental enclosures available for system security and protection from inclement weather conditions. - Durable membrane keypad. - Two-year warranty (see warranty statement on the copyright page at the front of this manual).
+Other PC software also available.

+- Large, two line, 32 character, high contrast LCD display. - Small [33cm H x 7.5cm W x 2.5cm D (13" x 3" x 1") HWD and lightweight, 370g (13 oz.), including microphone and battery. - Rugged ABS case with EMI and RFI protection. - Environmental enclosures available for system security and inclement weather conditions. - Durable membrane keypad. - Two-year warranty (see warranty statement on the copyright page at the front of this manual).

-Model 720 Components
+Model 812 Components

-A layout of the Model 720 is shown below
+A layout of the Model 812 is shown below:

-Figure 0-1 Model 720.
-The Model 720 is a convenient hand-held sound level meter with a simple user interface.
+Figure 1-1 Model 812.
+The Model 812 is a convenient handheld sound level meter with a simple user interface.

-As can be seen, the standard Model 720 includes the following:
+As can be seen, the standard Model 812 includes the following: